Aditya-Baindur/quickFind/README.md

 How to contribute.

 You can fork this repo and have a pull request, I will review and update the brew formule if required.

+Some ideas which you can use to update this project would be to create the same version for Windows or a Linux distribution.

+Any other ideas are more than welcomed :)

 ---